eduvpn/documentation/app/NO_BUTTONS.md

 # Getting rid of the buttons...

+## TODO

+* maybe we SHOULD have entries no longer found in the mapping file be deleted from the app?
+Only always keep manually added servers...
+Seems risky though!
+* we consider using 3 files for discovery, also the "secure_internet.json" as currently provided... this would simplify the mapping files as they no longer need to include (all) secure internet servers...

 **NOTE**: none of the file formats / JSON encodings are final!

-We are trying to get rid of the "use case" buttons in the eduVPN apps.
-Currently the user first has to choose "Institute Access" or "Secure Internet".
-This is not easy to explain to users.
-It would be better when users can simply select their institute from a list, like they are already used to from the existing identity federations.

-The advantage here is that the user does not have to choose from a list of VPN servers that don't necessarily have a (direct) link to their organization.
+## Introduction

+Our current eduVPN applications suffer from a complication making it difficult for (new) users to get started.
+The initial screen asks them to choose whether they want to "safely use the Internet" (Secure Internet) or access their institute's network (Institute Access).
+Especially for "Secure Internet" this is a problem.
+The "Secure Internet" function allows users (after authentication and authorization) to choose servers in any other country that participates in eduVPN.
+The way the authorization is set up, the user *first* has to select their "home" country and login there before being able to choose other countries.
+This works by using the token obtained from the "home" organization at the other VPN servers.

+We try to solve this by allowing the user to choose their organization first, after which the application will determine which (if any) VPN servers are available for the user.

+## Advantages

+1. The user no longer has to know which is their "Home" server;
+2. The user no longer has to browse a (long) list to find their organization server, which does not necessarily map 1-to-1 to their institute name;
+3. There can be no confusion by getting stuck at a login screen where the user can not go any further as they do not have an account at the server.

 ## User Flow

-In the "first run" scenario:
+In the app's "first run" scenario:

 1. The user opens the application;

 2. The user chooses their organization;

-3. The app shows the available VPN servers linked to that particular organization, e.g. a VPN server for "Institute Access" and a list of VPNs around the world that can be used for "Secure Internet".
+3. The app shows the available VPN servers linked to that particular organization, e.g. a VPN server for "Institute Access" and a list of VPN servers around the world that can be used for "Secure Internet".

 4. (Optionally) the app connects automatically to a / one of the VPN servers